ant-louis/ibm-hackathon/README.md

 # IBM-Hackathon

 On 23 and 24 November 2018, a coding hackathon was organized in the headquarter of IBM Brussels.
 Each team has to solve a real life problem of an IBM client by making use of IBM Cloud services.
 IT-professors of Belgian universities and university colleges were invited to send teams of 4 students with programming experience.
-The objective wass to get teams of different university colleges and different faculties departments of universities.
+The objective was to get teams of different university colleges and different faculties departments of universities.

 ## The SABAM case - What’s the next big thing?